Acura TLX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Rate estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and TLX trim levels.
+Prices include $500 physical damage deductibles, minimum liability limits, and includes uninsured/under-insured motorist coverage.
+Rates include averaging for all U.S. states and for different TLX trim levels.

-Living in a larger city can make a big difference on car insurance rates.
-Rural areas are shown to have a lower frequency of comprehensive and collision claims than densely populated cities.
-The diagram below illustrates how location helps determine car insurance rates.
+Your location has a large influence on car insurance rates.
+More rural locations are statistically proven to have a lower frequency of collision claims than densely populated cities.
+The price range example below illustrates how location helps determine insurance prices.

 Use the form below to get customized rates for your location.